awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-startec2instance.md

 **Description**

-Start one or more Amazon EC2 instances\.
+Start one or more EC2 instances\.

 **Document Type**